Amejia481/Associate-Android-Developer-Certification/README.md

 - [ ] Update or delete existing items in a database
   - [ ] [[Android Developers Page]  Update a Database][db_android_guide_database_update]
   - [ ] [[Android Developers Page]  Delete Information from a Database][db_android_guide_database_delete]
-- [ ] xpose a database to other applications via [Content Provider](https://www.youtube.com/playlist?list=PLWy8DQlwJkdy2_bBHMQgGyrN4784K3Go0)
+- [ ] Expose a database to other applications via [Content Provider](https://www.youtube.com/playlist?list=PLWy8DQlwJkdy2_bBHMQgGyrN4784K3Go0)
   - [ ] [[Udacity Course] How to Use a Content Provider][persistent_data_storage_udacity_how_to_use_content_provider]
   - [ ] [[Udacity Course]  Data Storage Lesson 3: Introduction To Content Providers][db_udacity]
 - [ ] Read and parse raw resources or asset files